fbpx

 Direct flights to Ireland from USA and Canada

 Spring -Most airlines start ramping up the frequency of flights around February.
 Seat sales are commonly advertised in January giving great bargains for travel up to the end of March and sometimes into April.
-March is also when we hit the road with our small group tours.
+March is also when we hit the road with our escorted Ireland tours – our scheduled tours are discounted for Spring, saving you hundreds of euros.

 Summer – Flights may be somewhat more expensive, but the upside is that airlines ramp up routes and capacity.
-For visitors to Ireland this may reduce cost, as there may be a departure airport closer to you.
+This can reduce cost, as there may be a departure airport closer to you.
 There are also more direct flights to Ireland from North American and European airports.
 And, you may have acculumated air miles that you can cash in!

 Top tipsbooking early will always get you better value.
 Try Skyscanner to source airlines and routes and then check out the airline websites.